alchemycodelab/career-coaching/README.md

 # Career Coaching at Alchemy Code Lab

-> Assignments to guide you through your career transition into tech

 ## Career Launch Strategy
 All of your Alchemy Code Lab courses will focus on the importance of being a professional to prepare you for the job market.
 We'll connect the WHY of what you are doing here with how it will help you be successful in a career after you are finished with Alchemy.
 In the next four weeks, we want you to think about what you can do to be a professional who can ask the right questions and be a contributor when you go on to your first job.